bvett/adaptive-timer/README.md

 This is useful for dealing with intermittent hardware failures that prevent value-capture.

-By default, any exceptions raised while calling the *get_value* parameter of *timer.start()* are propagated up threough AdaptiveTimer, essentially treating any exception as fatal.
+By default, any exceptions raised while calling the *get_value* parameter of *timer.start()* are propagated up through AdaptiveTimer, essentially treating any exception as fatal.

 [usage_6.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_6.py) demonstrates this by modifying an earlier example to raise an exception on the 5th iteration, and have it handled (swallowed) by providing a custom exception handler to *timer.start()*: